andreas-kupries/aktive/doc/ref/transform_statistics.md

 Returns image with input rows compressed to a single value, the left profile of the row values.
 The result is a single-column image with height and depth of the input.

+The bands of a multi-band image are processed separately.

 The __left__ profile of each row is the index of the __first__ column with a __non-zero__ value.
 Or the width of the image, if there are no such in the row.

-The part about the `depth of the input` means that the bands in each row are handled separately.

 |Input|Description|
 |:---|:---|